 In our response lies our growth and our freedom.

 Mindfulness can be learned like you learn a new habit and it needs to be sustained.
-The more you meditate, the better you will be at it.
+The more you meditate and cultivate your habits and patterns of thinking and behaviour, the better you will be at it.
 The true meaning of meditation is to become the see-r and never the judge-r.
 The objective see-r is the one we want to be because it allows us to ‘take a step back’ in our minds and observe things from the perspective of our spiritual heart where true wisdom dwells.
 We don’t want to always be making decisions from just our thinking mind where 99.9% of our perceptions are skewed because of the filters we wear.
 We want to learn to function from an awakened spiritual heart as well.
 So, in a nutshell, we could say mindfulness is the practice of being the see-r, one who understands the difference between response and reaction, and is not ego-driven.

 Mindfulness begins at ‘home’

-Chiefly, this means an overhaul of who you are in terms of how you think, speak and behave and this is based on your beliefs, values and the cultural norms that have influenced you since birth.
-Experiences that you had which shaped you.
+Chiefly, this means an overhaul of who you are in terms of how you think, speak and behave and this is based on your beliefs, values and the norms you have adopted and continue to influence you since birth.
+Experiences that you have had which shaped you.
 Conditions of worth imposed on you to extract compliance and obedience.
-Layer by layer will be peeled back as you sit more and more, all the while your inner wisdom goes to work to expose what it needs to expose.
-It can be a painful process this getting to know yourself because, well, you can’t believe that you can become mindful of the next person if you weren’t mindful about who you are in the first place, right?
+Layer-by-layer, these will be peeled back as you sit more and more, as your inner wisdom goes to work to expose what it needs to be exposed and then given up for something better.
+It can (will) be a painful process, this getting to know yourself because well, you can’t believe that you can become mindful of the next person if you weren’t mindful about who you were in the first place, right?

 In addition, events and circumstances will conspire to give you lots of learning opportunities for growth.
-Yes, these can be painful as well.
+Yes, these are painful as well.
 But think of it this way, it’s only when things are brought to the light that we can deal with them.
 If we peer under the bed and find hair balls there, surely we won’t pretend we didn’t see them, right?
-So, mindfulness can be a pretty tough process of transformation as well.
-We will need to overhaul quite a bit considering…. but guess what, Rome wasn’t built in a day, and neither should you stress yourself over being ‘perfect’ (no such thing!) overnight.
+So, mindfulness can be a pretty tough process of transformation.
+We get to see what we don’t really want to see or have to deal with.
+Yes, we will need to overhaul quite a bit on this path of awakening…. but guess what, Rome wasn’t built in a day and so, neither should you stress yourself out over having to be ‘perfect’ (no such thing!) overnight.

 Intentions shape thoughts and words;